pinodex/openshift-cartridge-nginx-php7/README.md

 ```

 ## Composer
-This cartridge supports `composer install` on deploy. **_HOWEVER_**, the support is still experimental and may fail on some projects.
-It is still recommended to do a `composer install` locally and include the `vendor/` directory on push.
+This cartridge supports Composer right out of the box.

-To enable it, uncomment the corresponding lines from `.openshift/action_hooks/deploy`.
+To enable `composer install` on deploy, uncomment the corresponding lines from `.openshift/action_hooks/deploy`.

-The `install_dependencies` function requires the target directory as the argument.
-It expects `composer.json` to be in that directory.
-The default directory is `$OPENSHIFT_REPO_DIR` which is also your root repository directory.

 ## Configuration